Türkiye-Syria earthquake one year after

 Responding to Türkiye’s earthquakes: CARE Türkiye’s emergency relief efforts

-CARE Türkiye initiated emergency response efforts following the earthquakesand worked in partnership with Better Shelter and coordinated with AFAD (the Disaster and Emergency Management Presidency) to provide shelters to affected communities.
+CARE Türkiye initiated emergency response efforts following the earthquakes, worked in partnership with Better Shelter, and coordinated with AFAD (the Disaster and Emergency Management Presidency) to provide shelters to affected communities.

 Recognising the urgent need for shelter in the hardest-hit city of Hatay, where 90% of buildings were heavily damaged, CARE Türkiye established an office to address the significant demand for housing.
-Governmental emergency response coordinators oversaw coordination efforts, adapting to the dynamic and evolving situation on the ground.
+Governmental emergency response coordinators oversaw coordination efforts, adapting to the dynamic and evolving situation.
 The Relief Housing Units (RHUs) gained popularity for their design, durability, and ease of setup.